spyker77/fastapi-tdd-docker/README.md

 This is the implementation of [the course](https://testdriven.io/courses/tdd-fastapi/) with the following changes so far:

-- Python image updated to the latest version 3.11
 - Dependencies updated to the latest version at the moment
 - CORSMiddleware used to manually control allowed origins
 - Venv replaced with PDM